-Feng shui basics can be applied to nearly every room of the home, from living to working spaces.
+Feng shui basics can be applied to nearly every room of the home, from living and dining to working spaces.

 The ancient Chinese philosophy of feng shui (literally translated to “wind” and “water” – elements associated with health and good fortune) aims to balance the energy, or “chi,” of a space to benefit the lives of those inhabiting it.